 - Then there are a number of cards that earn you 3 percent at U.S. gas stations, including the Wells Fargo Propel American Express® Card, Bank of America Cash Rewards credit card, Citi Premier Card, and Blue Cash Preferred® Card from American Express.

-- And there are also a lot that earn 2 percent or 2 points per dollar spent, including Discover it® chrome, Blue Cash Everyday® Card from American Express and USAA Rewards American Express® Card.
+- And there are also a lot that earn 2 percent or 2 points per dollar spent, including Discover it® chrome (on the first 1,000 in combined purchases quarterly), Blue Cash Everyday® Card from American Express and USAA Rewards American Express® Card.

 Should you have one of those cards, rest assured that purchases at gas stations – even if you are buying diesel – should earn the bonus rewards.